YCChenVictor/blog-frontend/src/posts/software/main.md

 Plan and design the user interface and functionality of your web application.
 Decide on the features you want to include and how users will interact with the application.
 * Server-side rendering
-  * Advantage: Efficient search engine indexing, better performance on low-powered devices, and improved accessibility
+  * Advantage: Efficient search engine indexing, better performance on low-powered devices, and improved accessibility.
-  * Concept: Generates the HTML content on the server and sending it to the client's web browser for display
+  * Concept: Generates the HTML content on the server and sending it to the client's web browser for display.
-  * Example: rails
+  * Example: Rails
 * Client-side rendering with a separation of concerns
   * Advantage: This approach offers a more interactive and responsive user experience since the client can manipulate the DOM and fetch data asynchronously without full page reloads.
   * Concept: The frontend is the user-facing part of an application responsible for displaying and interacting with the interface, the backend handles data processing and logic, and Token-based authentication and authorization mechanisms ensure secure data transmission between the frontend and backend by utilizing tokens as digital credentials for validating user identity and permissions.